julienrf/play-forms/README.md

 ```

 Note that the input type has automatically been set to `text` and that a validation attribute `required` has
-automatically been added, consistently with the rule definition for the field.
+automatically been added, consistently with the codec definition for the field.

 #### Submission process